pwsmith/pwsmith.github.io/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 ---

 *So, so, many things*.
-But, I mean things I wish I knew from a *techincal* standpoint, not just things about academia and/or life in general.
+But, I mean things I wish I knew from a *technical* standpoint, not just things about academia and/or life in general.
 The way I handled paper writing and research in the early days of was vastly different from how I do it now.
 If I had started off this way, it would have saved a lot of time in the long run.
 It's true and to be expected that everyone's work flow evolves over time, but the basic set up one uses has a big influence on how you write, and the amount of time spent doing tasks related to that.